 Cody Hardin (2011)

-Cody currently live in Bristol, Connecticut working at ESPN, Inc. as an operations technician/audio assistant.
+Cody currently lives in Bristol, Connecticut working at ESPN, Inc. as an audio operator.

 WHAT YOU DO • • • I am responsible for mixing the audio on many of ESPN's popular shows, including Sportscenter, Baseball Tonight, and NFL Live.
 In addition to mixing live shows, I also will provide talent the microphones and earpieces they need and provide support for the intercom system that allows everyone to talk to each other.